 Fujifilm X-Pro2 versus Fujifilm X-E3

-The Fujifilm X-Pro2 and the Fujifilm X-E3 are two digital cameras that were officially introduced, respectively, in January 2016 and September 2017.
+The Fujifilm X-Pro2 and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in January 2016 and September 2017.
 Both the X-Pro2 and the X-E3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 An illustration of the physical size and weight of the Fujifilm X-Pro2 and the Fujifilm X-E3 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro2 – represents 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-Pro2 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably smaller (23 percent) than the Fujifilm X-Pro2.
 Moreover, the X-E3 is markedly lighter (32 percent) than the X-Pro2.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 It is worth mentioning in this context that the X-Pro2 is splash and dust resistant, while the X-E3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.